luxeengine/alpha/luxe/md/guide.three.md

 ### Create the apartment and player

-As before, we create the image using _loadTexture_, but this time we don't have to worry about the onload timing as the preloader took care of that.
-We calculate a good size for the background, and create a sprite to display the image.
+As before, we now fetch the already loaded image using `Luxe.resources.texture`.
+We calculate a good size for the background, and create a sprite to display the image - as before.

 Much of the code is similar and will seem familiar, so the code can be viewed in the full code sample, at the end of this guide.

 ### Sprite animation basics

+Animation for sprites in luxe are created as a Component, and attached to a sprite.

+**A Component?!**
-Animation for sprites in luxe are created as a Component.
-This is a common design pattern that has been around for a long time, and allows small, modular pieces of code to affect an “Entity”.
-This design pattern is commonly also referred to as composition, as you compose complex behavior from a simple item, by given it a bunch of components.
-There is a guide later on specific to components that will go in detail about creating and composing your own, but for now we simply want to use an existing one.
+This is a common design pattern that has been around for a long time.
+It allows small, modular pieces of code to affect any “Entity”.
+This design pattern is commonly also referred to as composition, as you compose complex behavior from a simple base item, by given it a bunch of components.

+There is a guide in one of the next tutorials specific to components - so for now we simply want to use an existing one, the `SpriteAnimation` component.

+You will find that many engines have some variant of the `Component` type, but there are differences in how they behave, how they function and more.
+Don't assume because the name of the pattern is the same, that the functionality or behavior is the same.

+**A Sprite is an Entity**
 In luxe, a `Sprite` is an `Entity`, so we can attach a `Component` type to it using `add`.
+A Sprite is a container for components.

-To create a _SpriteAnimation_ component, we import it, create it, and attach it to the player.
+To create a _SpriteAnimation_, we import it and create an instance as usual, and attach it to the player once we have done this.

+**Animation data**
-We load some JSON text to define what animations we want, and we use the _animation_ property of the component to change what animation we are seeing.
+Previously we loaded some JSON text using the parcel.
+Inside this JSON file, was a list of animations.
+These are stored in the animation component, and later we can use the _animation_ property to change what animation we are seeing.

-This is what the animation JSON and image file look :
+This is how the animation image looks :

 image file:

 ![](./samples/3_sprite_animation/assets/player.png)

-animation data:
+This is how the animation data looks, in the json file:

 ```json
 {
     "idle" : {